-So if you want to start making money with your new blog fast, you have to learn how to blog like an entrepreneur fro the very beginning.
+If you want to start making money with your new blog fast, you have to turn your blogging into a business, from the onset.
+You have move from blogging like a hobbyist to blogging like an entrepreneur.

 Blogging as an entrepreneur is one of the easiest ways to make money with your blog as a new blogger.

 This is because, as an entrepreneur, you don’t leave your success to chance as most hobby bloggers would.